JoshOrndorff/LearnRholangByExample/0-DeveloperEnvironment/README.md

 # Setting up Your Developer Environment

 In order to run the rholang snippets in this tutorial, you will need some kind of development environment.
 This is not an exhaustive guide to rholang development tools or stacks.
-Rather it shows a few common basic development environments to get you started.
+Rather, it shows a few common basic development environments to get you started.

 ## Online Interpreter
 Members of the RChain community provide a public web-based [online rholang interpreter](http://rchain.cloud).
-This tool is very promising and a very eaasy way to get started.
+This tool is very promising and a very easy way to get started.
 It is also early in development and not always stable.

 ## Local Node
-The tried and true way to run rholang code is by starting up your own local RNode and using its rholang interpreter.
-First you'll have to [install RNode](https://rchain.atlassian.net/wiki/spaces/CORE/pages/428376065/User+guide+for+running+RNode) for your platform.
+The tried and true way to run rholang code is to start up your own local RNode and use its rholang interpreter.
+First, you'll have to [install RNode](https://rchain.atlassian.net/wiki/spaces/CORE/pages/428376065/User+guide+for+running+RNode) for your platform.

 For novice learners there are step-by-step guides on setting up a node using [AWS](https://blog.rchain.coop/running-rnode-0-5-3-on-amazon-ec2/) or [Docker](https://blog.rchain.coop/running-rnodev-0-6-x-with-docker/).